Eeko/40k-horde-mode-markdown/cards/secondary/search-for-supplies.md

 title: Search for Supplies
 type: secondary
 author: The Poorhammer Podcast
-flavor: Tony Stark was able to build this in a cave!\\With a BOX OF SCRAPS!
+hidden-flavor: Tony Stark was able to build this in a cave!\\With a BOX OF SCRAPS!
-flavor-source: Iron Man
+hidden-flavor-source: Iron Man
 ---

 # Search for Supplies {#title}